Tata loses its place in the top 100 global brands

-As expected the Tata-Mistry boardroom battle has cost the salt to software conglomerate its position among the top global brands.
+its position among the top 100 global brands.
 According to the latest Brand Finance Global 500

-report, Tata Groups position has slipped to 103 from last year’s 82.
+report, Tata Group’s position has slipped to 103 from last year’s 82.
+It however continues to be one of the most valuable brands from India.

 Tata Group